Diagnostic evaluation for pediatric autism spectrum disorder (ASD)

 When we do the ADOS, our psychologist will be one-on-one with your child, but you can observe what’s happening in the room next door.
 During this testing, the specialist can see how your child reacts to a variety of structured conversations or social scenarios.
 For example, we might ask your child if they’d like to go to a birthday party and see how they react.

-What to expect after a diagnostic evaluation?
+What to expect after a diagnostic evaluation for pediatric autism spectrum disorder (ASD)

 We share initial feedback from the evaluations within two weeks.
 You can expect a full report within one month, which lists all the recommendations and services available to support your child.